Cubs vs. Brewers MLB Betting Odds, Trends & Prediction

-The Cubs vs. Brewers series continues at 7:40 p.m.
-ET on Wednesday night from American Family Field.
-With Shota Imanaga opposing Bryse Wilson in the pitching matchup, what’s the best play for bettors tonight?
+The Cubs vs. Brewers series wraps up at 1:10 p.m.
+ET on Thursday afternoon from Milwaukee.
+With Jameson Taillon set to oppose Colin Rea in the pitching matchup, what’s the best bet in today’s 1:10 p.m.
+ET matchup?

 Game Matchup & Betting Odds